 South Cornwall · TR11

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Constantine, that work is shaped by the place itself — Constantine is an AONB village inland from Helford on a steep granite hillside, with a substantial fifteenth-century church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional granite cottages and Victorian terraces.
+Constantine sits in South Cornwall, and that geography ends up in the drawings — Constantine is an AONB village inland from Helford on a steep granite hillside, with a substantial fifteenth-century church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional granite cottages and Edwardian villas.

 - Conservation Area